1. AREA OF APPLICATION

 k) provide and/or assist AMAC TR in obtaining the necessary travel permits (e.g. Visa, Permits etc.) in order to facilitate the technical support as required for the aircraft, if necessary; and

 l) pay the contractual down payments pursuant to the provisions of the commercial terms and/or Quotation; and

 m) timely respond to any of AMAC TR’s technical questions to enable AMAC TR to comply with the terms and conditions contained in the work order; and

 n) perform payment of the Price following terms agreed herein and/or in the commercial Terms/Quotation, before departure of the aircraft.

 5. PRICES AND TERMS OF PAYMENT

 Prices of the Services are based on time spent and material used and detailed in the commercial terms and Quotation and expressed in United States Dollars (“USD”) except as otherwise agreed.
-Related invoices shall be issued in CHF and are exclusive of any taxes and VAT, if any, if not otherwise agreed in writing.
+Related invoices shall be issued in USD or in any other currency as agreed by the Parties or in local curreny and are exclusive of any taxes and VAT, if any, if not otherwise agreed in writing.
 Additional work not provided in the work order or the additional work request (“AWR”) shall be charged separately on time and material basis, as agreed in the commercial terms/Quotation.
 If no such agreement exists, AMAC TR shall apply the prices it currently charges for the type of work involved.